Comprehensive Test Menu

 - Ship sample within 24 hours of collection.

-Results are available within 2-10 working days.
+Results available within 3 days.